 This school alone with every other Baltimore City School are not recommended by me at all.
 My son went Violetville Elementary school and got bullied there then he went to Digital Harbor and got bullied there.
 They do nothing at all about bullying.
 My son would fight back these bully's and he would be the one getting in trouble.
 He (my son) was a drop out.
 He did get his High School Diploma by attending CCBC.
 His mental state is screwed thanks to Baltimore City Schools..
 Including Baltimore City board of education for doing nothing to resolve this issue.
 He believes that he can not achieve anything in life he don't have any ambition to seek job opportunities.
 On some days he just don't do anything.
 That's not what they mean by "NO CHILD LEFT BEHIND".
 Mine was left behind is that because he was WHITE

 Digital Harbor High School is a public high school.
-1,202 students go to Digital Harbor High School and identify primarily as Hispanic; Black, non-Hispanic; and White, non-Hispanic.
-4% of the Digital Harbor High School students are "limited in English proficiency."
-78% of the 1,202 students here have subsidized lunches.
+1,202 students attend Digital Harbor High School and are mostly Hispanic; Black, non-Hispanic; and White, non-Hispanic.
+4% of the Digital Harbor High School students have "limited English proficiency."
+78% of the 1,202 students here are paying reduced lunch prices.
 The student to teacher ratio at Digital Harbor High School is 14:1.
 National Academy Foundation is one of the nearest high schools.

 - Computer arts